Skip to main content

 2. Ask the prescriber for a free sample

 Your healthcare provider may have enough free samples to cover one month of treatment.
-If not, request them from the manufacturer.
+If not, you may be able to request them from the manufacturer.
 This will give you a chance to try the medicine and buy extra time to find ways to pay for the prescription in the following months.

 3. Ask the prescriber about patient assistance

-Uninsured patients can apply to the manufacturer’s patient assistance program, the Dupixent MyWay program.
+Uninsured patients can apply to the manufacturer’s patient assistance program, Dupixent MyWay.
 Eligible patients may receive Dupixent for free or at a reduced cost.
 The manufacturer can provide additional information and enrollment forms.

 4. Switch medications